 The task of supervised learning is to approximate a function using a given set of data.
 This type of problem has been the subject of classical numerical analysis and approximation theory for a long time.
 The theory of splines and the theory of finite element methods are very successful examples of such classical results \cite{devore1993constructive, ciarlet2002finite}, both are concerned with approximating functions using piecewise polynomials.
 In these theories, one starts from a function in a particular function space, say a Sobolev or Besov space, and proceeds to derive optimal error estimates for this function.
-The optimal error estimates depend on the regularity encoded in the function space as well as the approximation scheme.
-They are the most important pieces of information for understanding the underlying approximation scheme.
-It should be noted that when discussing a particular function space, we are not just concerned with the set of functions it contains, the norm associated with the space is also crucial.
+The optimal error estimates depend on the {function norm}, and the regularity encoded in the function space as well as the approximation scheme.
+They are the most important pieces of information for understanding the underlying approximation scheme. {When discussing a particular function space, the associated norm is as crucial as the set of functions it contains.}

 Identifying the right function space that one should use is the most crucial step in this analysis.
-Sobolev/Besov type of spaces are good function spaces for these classical theories since: \begin{enumerate} \item One can prove direct and inverse approximation theorems for these spaces.
+Sobolev/Besov type spaces are good function spaces for these classical theories since: \begin{enumerate} \item One can prove direct and inverse approximation theorems for these spaces.
 Roughly speaking, a function can be approximated by piecewise polynomials with certain convergence rate if and only if the function is in certain Sobolev/Besov space. \item The functions we are interested in, e.g. solutions of partial differential equations (PDEs), are in these spaces.
 This is at the heart of the regularity theory for PDEs. \end{enumerate} However, these spaces are tied with the piecewise polynomial basis used in the approximation scheme.
 These approximation schemes suffer from the curse of dimensionality, i.e. the number of parameters needed to achieve certain level of accuracy grows exponentially with dimension.
-Consequently, Sobolev/Besov type of spaces are not the right function spaces for studying machine learning models that can potentially address the curse of dimensionality problem.
+Consequently, Sobolev/Besov type spaces are not the right function spaces for studying machine learning models that can potentially address the curse of dimensionality problem.